You are here

 - field safety notices.

-Their monthly drug safety updates newsletter provides information for healthcare professionals on the safe use of medicines.
+The MHRA have produced a news story for further information.
+Their monthly drug safety updates newsletter provides information for healthcare professionals.
+It covers the safe use of medicines.

 Central Alerting System (CAS)